England Ireland Find Havens

 How to get in?

-Cowes Yacht Haven is situated within the inner fairway close south of the Red Jet Hi Speed Catamaran’s Jubilee Pontoon and less than ½ a mile within the No. 1 and No. 2 buoys.
-At night the marina exhibits lights on columns, both 2 F.G (vert), at the head of its North Breakwater and at the southern end of the marina’s outer or long pontoon.
-It presents itself on the starboard side and is divided into North and South Basins with the North basin being the deeper of the two.
-The North Basin supports drafts of 2.5 and 3.5 metres by comparison to the South Basin’s 2.0 and 2.5 metres.
-Depths within both basins drop to 2 metres alongside the inshore pontoons.
-The marina can accommodate yachts of up to 30.4 metres LOA.
+Cowes Yacht Haven presents itself on the starboard side, within the inner fairway close south of the Red Jet Hi-Speed Catamaran's Jubilee Pontoon and less than ½ a mile within the No. 1 and No. 2 buoys.
+At night, the marina exhibits lights on columns, both 2 F.G (vert), at the head of its North Breakwater and at the southern end of the marina's outer or long pontoon.

 Haven location Berth as directed by the Cowes Yacht Haven marina office.